 The vapour propylene separated at high pressure in the flash drum V 301 and that compressed by the compressor K 301A/S are mixed before entering the tray column C 301.
 The five trays on the lower part of the column are segmental-baffle type, while the eight trays on the upper part are sieve type.
 The column has no rectifying function, but that of scrubbing to abate fine powder escaping from the flash drum.

-The working pressure (18 kg/cm2g) is maintained by the controller PRC 2301 which adjusts the outlet condensate propylene flowrate towards the storage tank V 304.
+The working pressure (18 kg/cm2g) is maintained by the controller PIC 2301 which adjusts the outlet condensate propylene flowrate towards the storage tank V 304.
 The regulation is made by flooding the condenser.

-A small vent is provided on the condenser E 301 top and its flow rate is controlled by the FRC 2304 to eliminate the inerts which could be accumulated in the system.
+A small vent is provided on the condenser E 301 top and its flow rate is controlled by the FIC 2304 to eliminate the inerts which could be accumulated in the system.

-In C301 the reflux is controlled by the column level through the LRC 2301 thus deriving that an increase of the level reduces the reflux flowrate.
+In C301 the reflux is controlled by the column level through the LIC 2301 thus deriving that an increase of the level reduces the reflux flowrate.

 A thermal recovery is made in the reboiler: the heat is in face supplied by cooling a portion of the condensate circulating in the scrubber C 501 of the steaming section.
 Its flow rate is measured by the FI 2302, while the two thermocouples TI 2306 and TI 2307 give the temperature difference between the inlet and the outlet.